Close

 • Start with small portions and introduce new treats gradually to monitor your cat’s tolerance and prevent digestive upset.

 While a balanced commercial cat food provides the foundation for feline nutrition, certain human foods can be a healthy addition when chosen carefully.
-Studies show that foods like lean meats and fish provide valuable proteins and essential fatty acids, supporting muscle health and a glossy coat.
+Foods like lean meats and fish provide valuable proteins and essential fatty acids, supporting muscle health and a glossy coat.
 However, not all human foods are safe for cats, and some can cause serious health issues if introduced improperly.

 Before offering any new food, it’s essential to consult a veterinarian or pet nutritionist to ensure it fits into your cat’s dietary needs.
 Cats have unique nutritional requirements, and feeding them the wrong foods—even in small amounts—can lead to digestive upset or nutrient imbalances.
 If you’re considering supplementing their diet with homemade or raw foods, professional guidance is even more crucial to maintain the right balance of protein, taurine, and essential vitamins.